 At the break of dawn on the second day, we trekked up to the Tango Monastery.
 You could see it tucked up in the mountain from below, a mysterious and inviting sight.
 As we edged closer, more and more prayer flags appeared, fluttering in the valley wind with red robbed monks slowly appearing and bowing heads as you walked past.

 After a guided tour of this beautiful building, being educated on some of the finest Buddhist paintings in the world we sat and drank tea with the monks during one of their scripture classes.
 Just two days in Bhutan and I felt completely decompressed from my daily routine back home, and taken back by the friendliness of the people here.

-On the third day we headed up over the Dochula Pass (3,100m).
+On day three, we headed up over the Dochula Pass (3,100m).
 The drive is stunning and on a clear day like today you can see the Bhutanese section of the Himalayas.
-We drove along the river Mo Chhu (Mother River) towards Punhaka Fortress, a 17th century masterpiece.
+We drove along the river Mo Chhu (Mother River) towards Punhaka Fortress, a 17th-century masterpiece.

 Standing at the intersection of the Mo Chhu and Pho Chhu (Father River), the Fortress is without any doubt one of the most spectacular sites I’ve ever seen.
 The tall white walls juxtaposed against the deep brown, short gradient roofs make the building immense yet welcoming.

 I felt lost in thought approaching the temple, I hadn’t even considered what lay on the other side of the walls.
 Inside the temple, the courtyards open up to a beautiful space, where prayer walls are decorated with intricate photos and wood carvings of Buddha’s life, whilst monks light incense and sit in silent prayer.
 It heightens your senses to be in and around such a place of such clear importance to the people here.
 A trip to Bhutan without the approach to, and study of the beautiful interior of Punhaka Fortress would be a trip with unfulfilled potential.